 An audit undertaken by Aurecon in 2018 on the City's cycle path network identified that the City's foreshore paths had a 'good' rating compared with industry standards, however, on-road paths were categorised with mostly an 'average' or 'poor' rating.
 This reflects a high proportion of the on-road network which is poorly connected and impacted by road conditions such as traffic, parking and bus routes.
+Upgrades to these average and poor rated paths will promote walking and cycling as an attractive transport choice across the City and between Activity Nodes.
 Refer to Figure 6.

-According to the online heat mapping tool Strava, main cycling routes within the City typically follow the distributor network, with the highest north-south volumes experienced along the Kwinana Freeway Principal Share Path (PSP), Melville Parade, Labouchere Road, Hayman Road/Douglas Avenue and to a lesser extent, Coode Street.
+According to the online heat mapping tool Strava, main cycling routes within the City typically follow the distributor network, with the highest north-south volumes experienced along the Kwinana Freeway Principal Share Path (PSP), Melville Parade, Labouchere Road, Hayman

+Road/Douglas Avenue and to a lesser extent, Coode Street.
 The South Perth Esplanade PSP and Mill Point Road east of Coode Street are the only popular routes which accommodate east-west cycling.
 The Henley Street access path was constructed in 2012/13 to provide direct and safe access between Canning Bridge Station and Curtin University.
 It has the lowest of all recorded volumes with peaks occurring at 8am and 5pm, being predominantly used to access Curtin University.
+It is noted that whilst Strava data is useful, it is acknowledged that users may not necessarily be representative of South Perth residents as the program is heavily used by highly confident on-road riders.

 In July 2020, Council endorsed the Department of Transport's (DoT) Long Term Cycle Network (LTCN) as it relates to the City of South Perth.
 The LTCN details a vision for a continuous bicycle network that links parks, schools, community facilities and transport services across the Perth and Peel regions.
-The State Government will use the routes identified in the LTCN to allocate funding for cycling infrastructure to local governments.
+The State Government will use the routes identified in the LTCN to allocate funding for cycling infrastructure and shared paths (for both people-on-bikes and pedestrians)- to local governments.